tiagocarvalho-itsector/mf-home-banking-app/README.md

 # Home Banking App

 This project was created using Webpack5, Module Federation, ReactJS and Typescript!
-It also uses Redux for store management.
+It also uses Zustand for store management.
+It's a simple web application that allows authenticated users to see their bank account balance, their account extract and also their personal info.
+It uses Dynamic Routing so container doesn't need to know their remote apps inner routes.

 ## Features

+- **Container**: Home page, which hosts login and banking record apps (remotes) using Webpack5 Module Federation.
-- **Container**: Home page, which keeps the users login info in a zustand store and (un)authorizes them.
+- **Login**: Login app that keeps the users login info in a zustand store and (un)authorizes them into the other apps.
-- **Banking Record**: Calls a mock API to get user's bank extract and bank balance.
+- **Banking Record**: Calls a mock API to get user's bank extract and bank balance; hosts Personal Data app.
-- **Personal Data**: Uses a zustand store to get user's personal data.
+- **Personal Data**: Uses a zustand store to show user's personal data (remote of Banking Record app).
+- **Utils**: Remote of all other apps.

 ## How to Run the App